apache/arrow/docs/source/python/data.rst

    pa.array(data, type=ty)

 MapArrays can also be constructed from offset, key, and item arrays.
 Offsets represent the starting position of each map.
-Note that the :py:attr:`MapArray.keys` and :py:attr:`MapArray.items` properties give the *flattened* keys and items.
-To keep the keys and items associated to their row, use the :py:meth:`ListArray.from_arrays` constructor with the :py:attr:`MapArray.offsets` property.
+Note that the :attr:`MapArray.keys` and :attr:`MapArray.items` properties give the *flattened* keys and items.
+To keep the keys and items associated to their row, use the :meth:`ListArray.from_arrays` constructor with the :attr:`MapArray.offsets` property.

 .. ipython:: python